Scouting Nikola Mirotic

 *Lorbek suffered a concussion in Game 2 but returned for Game 3.
 I did not hear anything about him having to pass the league's concussion tests to play.

 • Reyes, Lorbek, Ante Tomic, and other post players repeatedly backed down their man for 5 foot jump hooks with absolutely no help.
-Relying on this, coach Paso inserted Tremmell Darden (who I had never heard of) for a few possessions at the end of each half solely for the purpose of backing down the undersized Brad Oleson for 5 foot turnaround jumpers.
-It worked beautifully few times, but it was really odd to see that Darden's only playing time came in the last minutes of each half.
+Relying on this, coach Laso inserted Tremmell Darden (who I had never heard of) for a few possessions at the end of each half solely for the purpose of backing down the undersized Brad Oleson for 5 foot turnaround jumpers.
+It worked beautifully few times, but it was really odd to see that Darden's only playing time come in the last minutes of each half.
 It was clear that the edict from both coaches was not to double team the post under any circumstances, which led to some easy buckets.
 It was surprising to see in Europe, where helping is easier due to the lack of a defensive 3 second rule.

 Adidas Eurocamp Wrap-Up: Robinson, Adetokunbo, and Balvin